Eastside-FP/daytwo/README.md

 What's the reason for the strange notation `\x -> x*x`?
 Why the backslash and the arrow?

-It all goes back to the 1930, and a mathematician called Alonso Church who tried to come up with a way of describing things such as sets of numbers using just functions and variables.
+It all goes back to the 1930, and a mathematician called Alonzo Church who tried to come up with a way of describing things such as sets of numbers using just functions and variables.
 Part of his approach required something that could be used to generate values: he created something called _lambda calculus_, so named because he used the notation _λ n → n ∗ n_.
 The backslash in Haskell function definitions is